Federal government to begin the formal process of preparing for partial shutdown – again | KRDO

 “One week prior to the expiration of appropriations bills, regardless of whether the enactment of appropriations appears imminent, OMB will communicate with agency senior officials to remind agencies of their responsibilities to review and update orderly shutdown plans, and will share a draft communication template to notify employees of the status of appropriations,” a document from the White House’s Office of Management and Budget states.

-That standard guidance will be circulated Friday, seven days before a partial shutdown could occur.
+That standard guidance was circulated Friday, seven days before a partial shutdown could occur.

 Every department and agency has its own set of plans and procedures.
 That guidance includes information on how many employees would get furloughed, which employees are essential and would work without pay, how long it would take to wind down operations in the hours before a shutdown and which activities would come to a halt.
 Those plans can vary from shutdown to shutdown.